Editor in Chief, Founder

 Lilo H. Stainton is an award-winning reporter who covered politics and public policy in New Jersey for more than a decade and later served as press secretary to Gov. Jon S. Corzine.
 She has also worked as a communications strategist, campaign director, and advocate for coastal protection in the wake of Hurricane Sandy.

 Social Engagement and General Assignment Reporter

 Carly Sitrin is an award-seeking former NJ Spotlight intern born and raised in New Jersey.
 In addition to reporting on the ins and outs of the cannabis legalization process, she covers education, elections and (occasionally) insects.
 She has written for The Boston Globe, Vox.com and MuckRock.com and has produced audio for two NPR stations in Massachusetts — WBUR and WCAI — as well as for Scripps’ DecodeDC podcast.
 Carly also runs the NJ Spotlight social media accounts and wants to talk to you about engaging with our reporting.

 Director of Editorial Operations

-Máire Crowe is an award-winning journalist who has worked for publications in the United States, Ireland and Britain.
+Máire Crowe has worked for publications in the United States, Ireland and Britain.
 She was a feature writer with The Irish Press, a columnist for The Sunday Tribune and was also its U.S.-based correspondent.
-She has freelanced as a researcher, writer and editor for several publications and has also done work for TV and radio programs.
+She has freelanced as a researcher, writer and editor for several publications and worked on TV and radio projects.
 She established Natural History’s research department and later was that magazine’s managing editor.